Fresno County parents, students participate in state-wide protest of school vaccine mandate

 FRESNO, Calif.
-(KSEE) – Californians across the state protested vaccine mandates for schools on Monday.
+(KGPE) – Californians across the state protested vaccine mandates for schools on Monday.

 A group held a protest outside of the Fresno Health Department, with many in attendance pulling their children out of school.